Select Page

 Grading the Research Report

-The grade for the chemistry research courses will be based on assessment from the faculty mentor (75%) and an assigned course coordinator (25%) based on developed rubrics.
-The course coordinator for all chemistry research courses is assigned every semester.
+The grade for the chemistry or forensic science research courses will be based on assessment from the faculty mentor (75%) and an assigned course coordinator (25%) based on developed rubrics.
+The course coordinator for all chemistry and forensic science research courses is assigned every semester.
 Progress reports that are developed during a project will also be assessed and part of the final grade for the course.

 Grades will not be assigned until after the final research report for the project is completed and graded.
 Since time is necessary for the faculty mentor and course coordinator to review the final report, a final due date for the report needs to be established (typically, the second or last week of classes, not finals week).
 Mentors must submit their evaluation forms to the course coordinator who will complete their assignment so a final overall grade can be recorded.